ludwit/sphinx-for-IoT/README.md

-**Foreword**
 This is an excerpt from my bachelor thesis, intended to give a quick but detailed insight into my work.

 # Sphinx on the low-end IoT